The Crime Statistics Agency has today released key family violence measures from the 2018-19 Victorian Family Violence Database.

-The Database includes data for the period between 1 July 2013 and 30 June 2018 from across a range of Victorian government agencies.
-Data included relates to:
+The Database includes data for the period between 1 July 2014 and 30 June 2019 from across a range of Victorian government agencies.
+Similar to previous releases, the data included relates to:

 - Family incidents recorded by police